Accenture/accenture.github.io/_drafts/reactlearnings.md

     Do not use inline styling.
 Import JavaScript files with styles defined and reuse in multiple files.
 2. Min platform specific code

-    Do not use separate JS files or blocks to the extent possible for different platforms that need to be supported because it will be more difficutl to maintain the code.
+    Do not use separate JS files or blocks to the extent possible for different platforms that need to be supported because it will be more difficult to maintain the code.
 Accenture can register an application in the app entry point JS file (app.js) instead of registering twice in index.ios.js and index.android.js.
 That file (app.js) can also be used for importing all other views (.js files) of the application.
 3. Look for third-party plugins

     Make use of third-party plugins for React components that are open source.
 It is going to improve time to market.